The American Museum of Natural History in New York has 45 permanent exhibition halls and a planetarium.

 If you want to keep it simple, we recommend buying American Museum of Natural History tickets online and joining one of these tours.

-Visual Story: 13 must-know tips before visiting American Museum of Natural History
+Visual Story: 13 must-know tips before visiting the American Museum of Natural History

 What to see at American Museum of Natural History

-If you don’t want to join any group, you can follow our recommendation of the must-sees at the American Museum of Natural History, New York, and explore by yourself.
+If you don’t want to join a group, you can explore the American Museum of Natural History, New York, by yourself, following our recommendation of the must-sees.

 We start from the first floor and go up to the other highlights.